mjohn218/NERDSS/README.md

 ### Running Simulations

-Example input files are located in the subdirectories within the sample_inputs folder.
+Some example input files are located in the subdirectories within the [Benchmarking](./Benchmarking/) folder.
 They can also be generated using the python GUI program, which is included in the ioNERDSS tool.

 To start the simulation, use the command *mpirun -np $nprocs  ./nerdss_mpi -f parms.inp*.